wongd-hub/obsidian-vault/computer-science/HTML.md

 - `<head>`: gives your browser metadata about your site, such as the title bar
 - `<body>`: the actual content of your page

+- Consider the following a graphical representation of the [[Document Object Model]]

 ```mermaid
 graph TD;
     A["document"] --> B["html"];